Toric $G$-Fano Threefolds: Toric G-Fano Threefolds.

-\begin{scase} Obviously $v(P)=5$, so $P$ is a pyramid.
-Its top lies on $\pi$ and its base is a convex quadrangle symmetric with respect to $\pi$.
-There are three terminal Fano pyramids with a convex quadrangle base by \cite{GRD}.
-But they do not admit the group action satisfying our conditions, since they are not symmetric with respect to the plane $\pi$. \end{scase}
+\begin{case} {\sc there is one vertex of $P$ on $\pi$.} Obviously, $v(P)=5$ and hence $P$ is a pyramid which top is on $\pi$ and its base is a convex lattice quadrangle symmetric with respect to $\pi$.
+There are three terminal Fano pyramids having the convex quadrangle base by \cite{GRD}: \begin{itemize} \item The pyramid with the vertices

+This polytope determines the terminal Fano threefold of degree $343/12$ and genus $14$ (number $19$ in \cite{GRD}).
+The group $G\cong\CC_2$ is generated by: